IamSreeman/IamSreeman.github.io/_posts/2025-01-26-AI-leader-and-the-world-government.md

 ― <a href="https://gineipaedia.com/wiki/Yang_Wen-li" target="_blank">Yang Wen-li</a>

+>“Love is wise, hatred is foolish.”

+― <a href="https://en.wikipedia.org/wiki/Bertrand_Russell" target="_blank">Bertrand Russell</a>

+A sufficiently advanced intelligence will be compassionate and kind.
 I have already talked about Plato's [philosopher king](https://en.wikipedia.org/wiki/Philosopher_king){:target="_blank"} in the section on democracy.
 The AI Leader that I will talk about now is basically a better version of that.

 ***Dictatorship***: The problem with dictatorship is that even if there is a smart benevolent dictator, like [Lelouch vi Britannia](https://codegeass.fandom.com/wiki/Lelouch_vi_Britannia){:target="_blank"} or [Reinhard von Lohengramm](https://gineipaedia.com/wiki/Reinhard_von_Lohengramm){:target="_blank"}, he/she will die and will be replaced with a bad leader.
 Another problem is that dictators are unquestionable authority.